 Shell Beach, California

-Favorite teams: Seattle Seahawks, Arsenal, Packer-Badgers
+Favorite teams: Seattle Seahawks, Chelsea, Packer-Badgers

 Favorite foods: Cool Ranch Doritos, sushi, carne asada